eltonsantos/rails7-starter/README.md

-# Rails 7 starter default with Devise, RSpec and TailwindCSS
+# Rails 7 starter with RSpec, Devise and Tailwind

 <p align="center">
   <a href="#1-generate-the-project">Generate the project</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;